Ascher176/cse15l-lab-report-1/lab-report-1.md

 After opening the website you should click this:
 ![Image](image4.jpg)

 The window will pop up.
-You should click "Save":
+You should click "Save"
+(but keep in mind where you are saving the file so you can easily find it.
+I am saving it on my Desktop):
 ![Image](image5.jpg)

 Open the installer you have just downloaded and follow the instructions.